 - Sealing of the “Penguin Highway” connecting Waikawa and Fortrose, passing Curio Bay, Slope Point and Waipapa Point has commenced

 - Tumu Toka Curioscape opened to the public in December 2017

 - Tumu Toka Curioscape officially opened in July 2018

 Curio Bay has significant value to many and remains a fragile eco system with endangered species including hectors dolphins, yellow-eyed penguins, sealions and an internationally significant geological specimen, the petrified forest which attracts thousands of visitors each year.
 The numbers have continued to increase each year as was predicted at the beginning of the project 15 years ago with between 100,000 and 150,000 people visiting every year.

 Curio Bay is situated on the “Southern Scenic Route” and in “the Catlins” which are two brands that are growing in international significance.
 Recently the Australian Traveller magazine labelled the Southern Scenic Route as one of the best 10 travel routes in the world.

-It is also important to note that the Southland Regional Development Strategy has recently acknowledged Curio Bay with the project listed as one of three key transformational projects which will help drive the value and benefit of tourism for Southland.
+It is also important to note that the Southland Regional Development Strategy acknowledged Curio Bay as one of three key transformational projects to help drive the value and benefit of tourism for Southland.